VOhmAster/ESP32-PWM-analyzer/README.md

 - Support for higher frequency ranges beyond the default setup.

 ## Files Included
-- `PWM_analyzer.ino`: The main code for the PWM analyzer.
+- `PWM_analyzer.ino`: Main Arduino code.
-- Schematics: EasyEDA schematic for hardware setup.
+- `Schematics/`: EasyEDA design files.
-- 3D models for printing the case.
+- `3D_Models/`: STL files for 3D printing the enclosure.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.